DanaKeepon/learngit/readme.txt

-git is a completely  distributed version control system. git is a free software. git has a mutable index called stage. git tracks changes of file.
+git is a completely  distributed version control system. git is a freely software. git has a mutable index called stage. git tracks changes of file.
 Creating a new branch is quick And simple.